Rio Marié Liveaboard - Brazil

 Fly fishing the Rio Marié

 The Rio Marié is a very remote river—more than 400 miles by float plane from Manaus, Brazil.
 The Marié River is born in the northwest side of the Brazilian Amazon, near the Colombian border, and is a tributary of the upper Negro River.
-All of the river is contained inside an Indian territory of more than 494 million acres.
+The river is contained inside an Indian territory of more than 494 million acres.

 There are over 400 miles of river, tributaries, and lagoons.
 The Rio Marié liveaboard adventure is the first official sportfishing operation inside an Indian territory in Brazil.
 It is now the largest area in the world specifically dedicated to fly-fishing-only and catch-and-release only.

 The speckled, the largest of all peacock bass, average 10-to 18-pounds in the more remote locations but have been known to reach 30-pounds.
 2017 pending world-record peacock - almost 31-pounds!
 In 2016, a 28 ½-pound fly-caught peacock bass was landed at the Rio Marié.
 The butterfly peacock bass are abundant and smaller, reaching up to 13-pounds.